jimfulton/zodb-jsonb-experiment/README.rst

   delete from object_json where zoid >= 900000000;
   insert into object_json select * from tdata;

-I did this serveral times.
+I did this several times.
 The shortest insert time was 140 milliseconds, .14 milliseconds per record.
 I used a bulk insert to assess the index impact without transaction or application overhead.

-I performed a similar analyis on the ``object_state`` table to get a baseline for comparison::
+I performed a similar analysis on the ``object_state`` table to get a baseline for comparison::

   create temp table zoids as select zoid from tdata;